After learning how to create a Rubric Assessment, you may now want to use the Google Doc sharing capabilities.

 - Choose the document you wish to share

 - Choose your sharing settings

 *IF SELECTING "MAKE A COPY FOR EACH STUDENT" - PLEASE READ BELOW*

 When selecting "Make a Copy for Each Student", Google will create that copy when the assessment has been assigned.
-After assigning the assessment as far in advance as possible prior to when the students will actually need access to the document.
+We recommend assigning the assessment as far in advance as possible prior to when the students will actually need access to the document.

 - This is to allow Google enough time to generate each of the copies and delegate them to each of the assignees

 - If students try to access the assessment too quickly after it's been assigned, they may not receive the copy.

 - The more students you are assigning to, the more time you should give for Google to generate the copies.

 - The student will be able to edit the Google Doc directly within the assessment.